bebhuvan/rabbit-holes/src/content/posts/2025-12-10-how-much-knowledge-has-been-lost.md

 draft: false
 featured: false
 ---
-I was rewatching the tv show Vikings and [this part](https://www.imdb.com/title/tt3358060/characters/nm0730070/) about lost knowledge stuck a chord:
+I was rewatching the tv show Vikings, and [this part](https://www.imdb.com/title/tt3358060/characters/nm0730070/) about lost knowledge stuck a chord:

 > King Ecbert: Tell me honestly: What do you think of these works?
 >